-Every Monday, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
+Every Monday through the end of April 2018, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
 To catch up on all posts, check out the MYSTERY OF CHARACTER FEATURING SHANNON MUIR portion of the website!
 This week features Shannon’s thoughts on how characters pretending to be other people can pose special challenges.

 It’s challenging enough sometimes to develop characters that an audience will believe in.
 When things can become even more challenging is when that character needs to pretend to be another identity altogether to accomplish a goal.
 Not only does the added persona need to be believable to the readers, but the readers also need to be convinced that those the disguise is meant to mislead are sufficiently fooled.